speakingofdata/80_Excerpts/README.md

 - Audio recordings:
 	- Audio files for LJ, WS, HS can be downloaded from [`'wavs'`][5] directory, containing a subdirectory for each reader.
-	- Access to MB recordings is limited based on intended use; for more information, contact <a href="mailto:speakingofdata\@gmail.com">speakingofdata\@gmail.com</a> with project details.
+	- Access to MB recordings is limited based on intended use; for more information, contact <a href="mailto:speakingofdata\@gmail.com">speakingofdata\@gmail.com</a> with project details and requirements.

 [5]: <https://github.com/speakingofdata/80_Excerpts/tree/main/wavs> "wavs subdirectory"